A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 Additive scene loading

-A bit of an insight into how I solved this.
-For the technical people that read my blogs.
+I want to share with you how I solved this.
+Especially for the technical people that read my blogs.
 And I know that a lot of you, my readers, are technical minded people.
 So here you have my take on this!

 So what was the problem, the promise, the solution and lessons learned?